maorazoulay/Crate-Your-Own-Graph/README.md

 # Remove Vertex:

-The user can remove a vertex from the canvas as well.
+The user can remove a vertex from the canvas.

 # Move Vertex: